wgseligman/GramsSim/README.md

 **Q: I just updated GramsSim from the repository, and now I'm having trouble compiling the code.**

 Typically this happens after the `CMakeLists.txt` files are updated due to a change in the build procedure.
-The best way to fix this is to delete your build directory, create a new, and start the `cmake`/`make` procedure from scratch.
+The best way to fix this is to delete your build directory, create a new one, and start the `cmake`/`make` procedure from scratch.

 If that's inconvenient (e.g., you've created many useful outputs or work files in your build directory), try removing the `cmake` work files:
 ```